Drift estimation for rough processes under small noise asymptotic : trajectory fitting method: Abstract

 \section{Abstract}

-We consider a process $X^\ve$ solution of a stochastic Volterra equation with an unknown parameter $\theta^\star$ in the drift function.
-The Volterra kernel is singular and given by $K(u)=c u^{\alpha-1/2} \id{u>0}$ with $\alpha \in (0,1/2)$.
-It is assumed that the diffusion coefficient is proportional to $\ve \to 0$.
+We consider a process $X^\ve$ {\revarn that solves a} stochastic Volterra equation with an unknown parameter $\theta^\star$ in the drift function.
+The Volterra kernel is singular, {\revK and includes as an example, $K_0(u)=c u^{\alpha-1/2} \id{u>0}$ with $\alpha \in (0,1/2)$.} It is assumed that the diffusion coefficient is proportional to $\ve \to 0$.
 From an observation of the path $(X^\ve_s)_{s\in[0,T]}$, we construct a Trajectory Fitting Estimator, which is shown to be consistent and asymptotically normal.
 We also specify identifiability conditions insuring the $L^p$ convergence of the estimator.